TerriaJS/terriajs/doc/customizing/initialization-files.md

 Key points:

-* `catalog` is an array
+* `catalog` is an array.
-* Every element of that array must have a `type` (corresponding to a value recognised by TerriaJS) and a `name`
+* Every element of that array must have a `type` (corresponding to a value recognised by TerriaJS) and a `name`.
 * The three major categories of catalog member types are:
-    - `group`: a manually defined grouping of layers
-    - item types such as `geojson`, `wms`, `wfs` and `esri-mapServer`, which refer to one single layer
-    - group types such as `ckan`, `wms-getCapabilities` and `esri-mapServer-group`
+    - [Catalog Group](../connecting-to-data/catalog-groups.md): A group (folder) of items.
+Different group types allow the contents to be manually specified or to be automatically determined by querying various types of server.
+    - [Catalog Item](../connecting-to-data/catalog-items.md): Actual geospatial or chart data from a file or service, in various formats.
+    - [Catalog Function](../connecting-to-data/catalog-functions.md): A parameterized service, such as a Web Processing Service (WPS).
+The user supplies the parameters and gets back some result.

 Most of the other properties of each layer depend on the specific type.
-We're working on generating documentation for each type.
-Meanwhile, you can look at the source code in Terria's [/Models](/Models) folder.
+See the links above for details of each type.

 ### Using a catalog file

-There are four ways to load a catalog file into Terria:
+There are four ways to load a catalog file into a TerriaJS application:

-1. Store it in Terria's `wwwroot/init` directory, and refer to it in the `initializationUrls` section of the [`config.json`](../Customizing/Config-JSON.md) file.
+1. Store it in Terria Map's `wwwroot/init` directory, and refer to it in the `initializationUrls` section of the [`config.json`](../customizing/client-side-config.md) file.
 It is loaded automatically when you visit the webpage.
-2. Store it in Terria's `wwwroot/init` directory, without adding it to config.json.
+2. Store it in Terria Maps's `wwwroot/init` directory, without adding it to config.json.
 Add the catalog file name (without `.json`) to the URL after `#`.
 For instance, `example.com/terria#mycatalog`.
-See [TerriaJS URL parameters](../Customizing/TerriaJS-URL-parameters.md) for more information.
-This method is useful when developing catalog services which are not quite ready for public access, but for showing to interested stakeholders.
+See [Controlling with URL Parameters](../deploying/controlling-with-url-parameters.md) for more information.
+This method is useful when developing a catalog that is not quite ready for public access, but it is helpful to show it to interested stakeholders.
-3. Store it anywhere on the web (on a CORS-enabled server).
+3. Store it anywhere on the web (on a [CORS-enabled](../connecting-to-data/cross-origin-resource-sharing.md) server).
 Add the complete URL (including `.json`) to the URL, after `#`.
-For instance, `nationalmap.gov.au/#http://example.com/mycatalog.json`.
-This method is useful when developing services for a Terria instance which you don't directly control, and for rapidly previewing changes which you can also share with people.
+For instance, `http://nationalmap.gov.au/#http://example.com/mycatalog.json`.
+This method is useful when developing services for a TerriaJS instance which you don't directly control, and for rapidly previewing changes which you can also share with people.
-4. Store it locally, then drag and drop it into the Terria window.
+4. Store it locally, then drag and drop it into the Terria Map window.

-If using method 3, please note:

-- Files on Github, including Gist files, are not served with CORS.
-However, you can access them through a third-party service, rawgit.com.
-For instance, https://github.com/TerriaJS/terriajs/blob/master/wwwroot/test/init/test-tablestyle.json can be accessed as https://rawgit.com/TerriaJS/terriajs/master/wwwroot/test/init/test-tablestyle.json.

-All catalog files, however loaded, are merged together in Terria.
+All catalog files, however loaded, are merged together in TerriaJS.
 Any two items with the same name and place in the tree are combined.
 This means that if two catalog files each define a group called "Water", there will be only one "Water" group in Terria, containing the two sets of group members merged together.

 ### Editing catalog files

 Catalog files can be edited three ways:

 1. Using a desktop text editor.
 Be very careful to ensure that your file is valid JSON.
 This is more restrictive format than simple JavaScript, for instance.
-You can use http://jsonlint.com/ .
+You can use [http://jsonlint.com/](http://jsonlint.com/).
-2. Using a JSON-specific editor, such as http://www.jsoneditoronline.org/.
+2. Using a JSON-specific editor, such as [http://www.jsoneditoronline.org/](http://www.jsoneditoronline.org/).
 This has the advantage that your file will be valid JSON.
-3. Using the Terria Catalog Editor, currently available in a preview version at http://nationalmap.gov.au/editor/ .
+3. Using the TerriaJS Catalog Editor, currently available in a preview version at [http://terria.io/DataSourceEditor/](http://terria.io/DataSourceEditor/).
 This editor is not yet considered reliable, and may cause data corruption.

 ## Catalog file properties

 ### `corsDomains`

-By default, Terria proxies all requests within TerriaJS-Server's whitelist, making the assumption that the servers do not support CORS.
+By default, TerriaJS proxies all requests within the proxy whitelist specified in the [Server-side Config](server-side-config.md), making the assumption that the servers do not support CORS.
 You can add hosts that are known to support CORS to this property to avoid proxying them.

 `"corsDomains": [ "myserver.gov.au" ]`

+See [Cross-Origin Resource Sharing](../connecting-to-data/cross-origin-resource-sharing.md) for more information.

 ### `homeCamera` and `initialCamera`